Board of Directors

 Our Board of Directors are committed to furthering the vision of accessible hospice care for members of the Vancouver community.
 They apply their knowledge, dedication, and expertise in their respective fields to ensure we have a solid foundation upon which to better serve the needs of patients and families.

 David Gruber joined the VHS Board of Directors in November 2019.
 A native of Washington, DC, David moved to Canada after high school to pursue architecture studies at McGill University.
 After a brief career as an architectural journalist, he attended law school at the University of Victoria and was called to the BC bar in 1997 and the Ontario bar in 2000.
-He is currently a partner with the law firm of Bennett Jones LLP, where he practices litigation and arbitration with a focus on corporate, commercial and insolvency disputes.
-David also sits on the boards of Wall Financial Corporation, the British Columbia International Commercial Arbitration Centre (where he serves as Director of Administration), and the Turnaround Management Association Northwest Chapter.
+He is currently a partner with the law firm Bennett Jones LLP, where he practices litigation and arbitration with a focus on corporate, commercial and insolvency disputes.
+David also sits on the Vancouver International Arbitration Centre board and has formerly participated in Turnaround Management Association Northwest Chapter, and Wall Financial Corporation boards.
 David’s personal interest in hospice care stems from an experience of helping to care for a father with ALS.

 Jennifer Woolley, Director